MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 1. On the **New policy created** page select **Done**.

+You've created a DLP policy in simulation mode that prevents Copilot from processing highly confidential content.

 ## Task 2 – Activate a policy in simulation mode

+In this task, you'll activate the Copilot DLP policy and explore the insights available in simulation mode.

 1. On the **Policies** page select the **Copilot restrict highly confidential data** policy.